 We serve the communities of Bisset, Minchau, Weinlos and Silverberry and others if there is space.
-Students have many extracurricular options, and we support using personal device technology in class.
+Students have many extracurricular options, and we support using the school's technology in class.
 Early intervention strategies are used to identify students at risk or requiring more challenge, and students with special needs are included in regular classes with support.
 We partner with many community organizations, and the community uses our building during the evenings.

 How did the School get its name?